-With Epidural Stimulation, our patients have experienced significant positive changes in their bodily functions after Epidural Stimulation.
-Depending on the location of the injury, the first rehabilitation milestones while being in our ward can be:
+After the Epidural Stimulation procedure, our patients have experienced significant positive changes in their bodily functions.
+Depending on the location of their injury, the first rehabilitation milestones post surgery are usually:

-- Ability to stand, provided the stimulator is activated
+- Ability to stand unassisted (when the stimulator is on)

-- Ability to take steps using parallel bars for support
+- Ability to take steps with parallel bars for support

-Neuromodulation for pain management on the other hand, is a process where a stimulation is induced by a device that is implanted beneath the skin.
-This device is known as a Neurostimulator and it is mainly used to help alleviate patients from chronic pain.
-It delivers mild electric pulses to the epidural space near the spine through one or more electric wires called leads.
+Neuromodulation for pain management on the other hand, is a process where stimulation is induced by a device implanted beneath the skin.
+This device is known as a Neurostimulator and it is mainly used to help alleviate chronic pain.
+It delivers mild electrical pulses to the epidural space near the spine through one or more electric wires called leads.

-By so doing, it ‘outsmarts’ the brain by disrupting signals that are being passed between the spinal cord and the brain.
+By so doing, it ‘outsmarts’ the brain by disrupting signals that are being passed between the brain and spinal cord.

-One can adjust the strength and location of the Neurostimulator to cater for the movement of pain, either as it intensifies or changes position by the use of a handheld controller.
-More advanced Neurostimulators automatically adjust stimulation depending one’s position.
+One can adjust the strength and location of the Neurostimulator to account for changes in pain, either as it intensifies or moves, by the use of a handheld controller.
+More advanced Neurostimulators automatically adjust stimulation depending on the patient’s body position.

 A complete implantable Neuromodulation system includes the following parts:

 - Neurostimulator – This generates the electrical impulses.
-It is implanted under the skin, abdomen or the upper buttock.
+It is implanted under the skin, abdomen, or upper buttocks.

 - Leads – These are the thin insulated medical wires that deliver electrical pulses to the epidural space near the spine.

-- Physician’s controller– This device allows the doctor to adjust system settings of the Neurostimulator.
+- Physician’s controller– This device allows the doctor to fine tune the settings of the Neurostimulator.

 - Patient’s programmer – A handheld device allows the patient to customize stimulation within the settings that have been set by the doctor.

-The Neuromodulation system is silent, and though it may be felt as a bump on the skin, it may not show through clothes.
+The Neuromodulation system is silent, and though it may be felt as a bump on the skin, it will not show through one’s clothes.

-It is important to keenly note that, as aforementioned, the main aim of Epidural Stimulation is to not only, hopefully and eventually help individuals walk again, but it’s purpose is to also provide sensory stimulation.
-This in turn helps paralysed persons make voluntary movements, and undoubtedly improves their quality of life by a great margin.
+It is important to note that the main aim of Epidural Stimulation is to not only help individuals walk again, but to also provide sensory stimulation.
+This in turn helps paralysed people make voluntary movements, and undoubtedly improves their quality of life.

 If you would like to know what we can do for you or a loved one using Epidural Stimulation, please contact us.
 Our expert Patient Representatives are always ready to help.